opensearch-project/documentation-website/_api-reference/ingest-apis/ip2geo.md

 ---
 layout: default
-title: IP2geo
+title: IP2Geo
 grand_parent: Ingest APIs
 parent: Processors
 nav_order: 20
 ---

-# IP2geo processor
+# IP2Geo
 Introduced 2.9
 {: .label .label-purple }

-The OpenSearch `IP2geo` processor adds information about the geographical location of an IPv4 or IPv6 address.
-The `IP2geo` processor uses IP geolocation (GeoIP) data from an external endpoint and therefore requires an additional component, `datasource`, that defines from where to download GeoIP data and how frequently to update the data.
+The `ip2geo` processor adds information about the geographical location of an IPv4 or IPv6 address.
+The `ip2geo` processor uses IP geolocation (GeoIP) data from an external endpoint and therefore requires an additional component, `datasource`, that defines from where to download GeoIP data and how frequently to update the data.

-## Installing the geospatial plugin
+## Getting started

-Before getting started with using the `IP2geo` processor, the `opensearch-geospatial` plugin must be installed.
-Learn more in the [Installing plugins]({{site.url}}{{site.baseurl}}/install-and-configure/plugins/) section.
+To get started with using the `ip2geo` processor, the `opensearch-geospatial` plugin must be installed.
+Learn more at [Installing plugins]({{site.url}}{{site.baseurl}}/install-and-configure/plugins/).

-## Creating the IP2geo data source
+## Creating the IP2Geo data source

+Create the IP2Geo data source by defining the endpoint value to download GeoIP data and specify the update interval.

 OpenSearch provides the following endpoints for GeoLite2 City, GeoLite2 Country, and GeoLite2 ASN databases from [MaxMind](http://dev.maxmind.com/geoip/geoip2/geolite2/), shared under the CC BY-SA 4.0 license: